garoxas/NX_Game_Info/README.md

  - Directory of the executable file (.exe) for Windows or (.app) for macOS
  - `$HOME/.switch` e.g. C:\\Users\\_yourname_\\.switch for Windows, /Users/_yourname_/.switch for macOS or /home/_yourname_/.switch for Linux

+ `Export` menu supports exporting current list to either `CSV` or `XLSX`.
+For `CSV` file default delimiter to use is `comma ( , )` and user defined character can be set in `user.settings` by specifying the delimiter character in `CsvSeparator` field

+ Compressed NCA is not supported, but there is an option to make the application accept `XCZ` and `NSZ` file extension by setting `NszExtension` field `user.settings`.
+Please note that issues related to these file extensions will not be supported

 # macOS
 ### Open File/Directory
 ![NX_Game_Info_macOS.png](NX_Game_Info_macOS.png)